stm32duino/wiki_contrib/_dev/Add-a-new-variant-(board).md

 </details>

 ## 4 - Declare the variant
-It still to add the menu and add relevant information (Flash and SRAM sizes, ...)
+It is still to add the menu and add relevant information (Flash and SRAM sizes, ...)

 [[/img/Tips-icon.png|alt="Tips"]] See [Arduino boards.txt specification] for further options.

 Edit [`boards.txt`] file, then:
 1. Find the menu part where to add the generic entry.
 In this example the `GenG0` menu.
-2. Copy the all the boards entry from the `board_entry.txt` file to this section.
+2. Copy all the boards entry from the `board_entry.txt` file to this section.
 Pay attention to alphabetical order.
 3. Check if the `build.product_line=` is correct and match the `STM32YYXXxx` MCU version.
 4. Check the `upload.maximum_size=` and `upload.maximum_data_size=`